prajjwaldimri/Friend-App/README.md

 #### (In Android)

-Open the sub-folder named Friend1 inside the Android folder of Project directly in Android Studio.
+Open the sub-folder named Friend inside the Android folder of Project directly in Android Studio.

 #### Please refer to the wiki for further information: https://github.com/prajjwaldimri/Friend-App/wiki